verlok/lazyload.it/posts/images.md

   alt="A lazy image" />
 ```

-Add vanilla-lazyload via a script tag, if you don't have it already.
+Add vanilla-lazyload via a `script` tag, if you didn't already.

 ```html
 <script